 Want to talk to a licensed attorney instead?
 Get Law on Call today for only $9 a month.

 An LLC (Limited Liability Company) is a type of business entity.
-LLCs can be made up of one person or multiple.
-Known as members, those who make up an LLC are the company’s owners.
-There is no limit to how many members can make up an LLC.
+LLCs can be owned by one person or multiple people, or even by certain business entities.
+Each person or entity having ownership in an LLC is called a “member.”
+There is no limit to how many members can share ownership of an LLC.

 Some LLCs are member-managed, meaning the company’s day-to-day operations are managed entirely by its members.
 Other LLCs are manager-managed, which means non-members or only specific members handle the company’s day-to-day operations.
 Basically, if an LLC has even one non-managing member, the LLC is manager-managed.